kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-1 Terraform Fundamentals/Readme.md

 ## Basic Terraform Commands
 **Duration: 30 minutes**

-Terraform offers a rich CLI with various commands for managing infrastructure.
+Terraform offers a rich CLI with various commands for managing your infrastructure.This section introduces some everyday commnds

 **Core Commands**:
 - **`terraform init`**: Initializes a working directory, downloads providers